Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 After the ride, big grins and happy comments.
 I christened it the ‘gravel road and pig shit tour’, just to keep us grounded.

 I remember the sound, the smell and the feel of every bike I’ve owned.
 Each one is attached to a particular era from the fifty+ years I’ve been riding.
-The ring-ding of Yamahas’ two-stroke exhaust, with their oily exhaust scent, and the ting of cooling fins at the end of the ride.
+The ring-ding of a Yamaha two-stroke, the oily exhaust scent, and the ting of fins cooling at the end of the ride.
 The bark of a Norton twin at full chat, the howl of four-cylinder litre bikes under urgent acceleration.
 The thump of a Matchless big single, the smell of oil on a hot exhaust pipe after an oil change.
 The metronome tick of engines cooling.
 The song of a gas tank at the end of a hot ride as the air pressure in the tank equalizes through the gas cap.
 The rush of acceleration, the satisfaction of a perfectly executed series of curves, feeling at one with the machine, as though it is an extension of the body and mind.

 It’s funny how memory works.
 Remember your first whatever and the circumstances from that time can seem crystal clear.